 And since I had the hot glue gun out, I went ahead and added magnets to the crayon boxes too!
 Now their coloring pages and crayons will stay in place!

 No upgrade here but i thought you’d want to see the whiteboards we have in our kids travel activity tray.
-By the way I picked up the smaller cookie sheets for a buck at the dollar store!
+By the way, I picked up the small cookie sheets for a buck at the dollar store!